More Players on Other Players’ Cards

 May 21st, 2010 | Published in New in the Gallery, Oddball, Uniforms

 Today I added 1961 Fleer Wallet Pictures (also known as Wallet Photos) to the Vintage Football Card Gallery.
 When I received them, I was surprised–and disappointed–to see that they aren’t cards, they’re images on thin paper.
-According to Beckett’s description of the set, the pictures were hand-cut from the 1961-62 issue of Complete Sports Pro-Football Illustrated magazine, and they’re on newspaper stock.
+It turns out that the pictures were hand-cut from a magazine (the 1961-62 issue of Complete Sports Pro-Football Illustrated, to be precise), and they’re on newspaper stock.
 I should have done my homework.

 (Why are they called Wallet Pictures?
 I’m guessing the most obvious answer: that kids could cut them out and put them in their wallets.)